 Q) How many players per team?

-A) A minimum of 12 skaters and 1 goalie is proposed.
+A) A minimum of 13 skaters and a minimum of 1 goalie.

 Q) Where will the practices be?

 A) Ice times and locations change every season based on availability but often include Airdrie, Chestermere, and Rocky Ridge YMCA on a regular basis.

 A) On average, there are 2 - 3 ice sessions including power skating and goalie training and 1 team dryland per week.

 A) Fundraising will depend on the number and location of tournaments each team attends.
 As well, there may be association fundraisers to be determined at the start of each season.